astrohart/MFR/MFR.Replacers.Factories/README.md

 This constructor has no parameters.

-<a name='P-MFR-Objects-Replacers-Factories-RenameSubFoldersStringReplacerFactory-Instance'></a>
+<a name='P-MFR-Replacers-Factories-RenameSubFoldersStringReplacerFactory-Instance'></a>
 ### Instance `property`

 ##### Summary

-Gets a reference to the one and only instance of [RenameSubFoldersStringReplacerFactory](#T-MFR-Objects-Replacers-Factories-RenameSubFoldersStringReplacerFactory 'MFR.Replacers.Factories.RenameSubFoldersStringReplacerFactory') .
+Gets a reference to the one and only instance of [RenameSubFoldersStringReplacerFactory](#T-MFR-Replacers-Factories-RenameSubFoldersStringReplacerFactory 'MFR.Replacers.Factories.RenameSubFoldersStringReplacerFactory') .

-<a name='P-MFR-Objects-Replacers-Factories-RenameSubFoldersStringReplacerFactory-OperationType'></a>
+<a name='P-MFR-Replacers-Factories-RenameSubFoldersStringReplacerFactory-OperationType'></a>
 ### OperationType `property`

 ##### Summary

-Gets one of the [OperationType](#T-MFR-Objects-OperationType 'MFR.OperationType') values that corresponds to the type of operation being performed.
+Gets one of the [OperationType](#T-MFR-OperationType 'MFR.OperationType') values that corresponds to the type of operation being performed.

-<a name='M-MFR-Objects-Replacers-Factories-RenameSubFoldersStringReplacerFactory-#cctor'></a>
+<a name='M-MFR-Replacers-Factories-RenameSubFoldersStringReplacerFactory-#cctor'></a>
 ### #cctor() `method`

 ##### Summary